Superalgos/Superalgos/README.md

 # Superalgos Beta 8 - Getting Started Guide

 All procedures are the same for Windows, Linux, or Mac OS.
+Raspberry Pi terminal commands have been included for ease of use.

 ![superalgos-readme](https://user-images.githubusercontent.com/13994516/106380124-844d8980-63b0-11eb-9bd9-4f977b6c183b.gif)